MSECE Handbook

 30 |

-The online track provides students the opportunity to earn the MSECE degree from any location.
-Track requirements are identical to those of the course-only track for on-campus students.
+The online option provides students the opportunity to earn the MSECE degree from any location.
+Degree requirements are similar to those of the course-only option for on-campus students.
 Students will acquire a deep understanding of an ECE research area while gaining breadth through one- and three-credit hour courses.

-Similar to the course-only track, this track enables students to start careers in industry or pursue careers in medicine, business, finance, or law.
-Application to the ECE PhD program (Section 9) is possible provided the student can relocate to the WL campus.
+Similar to the course-only MSECE, the online MSECE enables students to start careers in industry or pursue careers in medicine, business, finance, or law.
+Application to the ECE PhD program is possible provided the student can relocate to the WL campus.

 Core Course Requirement